DeerTears/old_qodot_docs/pages/entities.md

 **Warning:** Add quotes surrounding your value, or TrenchBroom may crash when placing your entity class.

 Now that you’ve done this, you also need to update your game config every time your FGD changes.
 You can repeat the process for exporting a game config from earlier to overwrite the entire folder, or see **Updating a game config** in [Expert Zone](https://coda.io/d/Trenchbroom-Guide_d77T7fADkTg/Expert-Zone_suNzt) for more information on just updating the Trenchbroom game config.

+# Example Entities

+You are given some entity definitions through `Qodot.fgd`, such as
+- Light
+- Breakable
+- Ball

+These example entities have limited functionality, but they exist as an example of what can be done.

+Not all of them are included in the default Qodot.fgd, and most do not provide expected functionality.
+Consider creating your own entities instead.

 # Foreword